-State and local spending on prisons and jails have increased at triple the rate of funding for public education for preschool through grade P-12 education in the last three decades, a new analysis by the U.S. Department of Education found.
+State and local spending on prisons and jails have increased at triple the rate of funding for public education for preschool through grade P-12 education in the last three decades.

 In spite of the overwhelming evidence of a skills deficit, a depressed middle class and growing inequality, the state of Illinois continues to underinvest in public higher education.
 But considering higher education funding as an investment that lowers state welfare and prison costs, generates tax revenues and leads to economic growth in the future – and not as mere consumption spending – could reframe the debate, according to an article by a University of Illinois expert in the economics of education.